Église des Cordeliers

 -

-It is a discreet monument, hidden at the end of a small courtyard, itself enclosed by a splendid 15th century porch, in the rue des Cordeliers in Lons-le-Saunier.
-But it is a magnificent church, originally built in the 13th century, and which, as a result of numerous fires, now dates essentially from the 18th century (particularly its Jesuit-style façade, completed in 1731).
+It's a discreet monument, hidden away at the end of a small courtyard, itself enclosed by a splendid 15th-century porch, in the rue des Cordeliers in Lons-le-Saunier.
+But it is a magnificent church, originally built in the 13th century, and which, as a result of numerous fires, now essentially dates from the 18th century (particularly its Jesuit-style façade, completed in 1731).

-Inside, three sets of furniture are listed as Historic Monuments: the pulpit (1728, the work of the Lédonian cabinet-makers Lamberthoz), the large organs (circa 1845 Callinet organs) and the choir stalls (circa 1828, late Louis XVI style).
+Inside, you can discover three sets of furniture listed as Historic Monuments: the pulpit (1728, the work of Lédonian cabinet-makers Lamberthoz), the great organs (circa 1845, Callinet organs) and the choir stalls (circa 1828, late Louis XVI style).

 A crypt, now inaccessible, is the burial place of the Chalon family, powerful lords of the town in the Middle Ages.